-Texas has a strategic location in the map, where it enjoys not only of great weather and land conditions, but it also borders with Mexico for great transport possibilities and limits with a great distance of water of the Gulf, allowing many ports of entry for overseas car transportation.
-Many people ship overseas into Texas and car industries ship to Texas to ship overseas to other countries.
+Texas has a strategic location in the map, where it enjoys not only of great weather and land conditions, but it also borders with Mexico for great transport possibilities and limits with a great distance of water of the Gulf, allowing many ports of entry for overseas car shipping.
+Many people ship their cars overseas into Texas.
+Car industries ship to Texas to ship overseas to other countries.
 This has made Texas a major point of entry and exit for the country.
 Car Transport benefits greatly from this factor as major movement happens with these scenarios.

 Higher price to get out

 Texas is an acclaimed destination and ending point for most of car transport routes.
 Having the ports nearby, border with Mexico and great opportunities state wide for any one that relocates, shipping prices to Texas are very cost-effective and driver availability is higher than any other routes yearlong.
 Unfortunately, movement out of the state isn’t as high, driver availability may be high, however not a lot of loads can be assigned; therefore prices to ship out of the state are much higher.